Historical Films Historians Can't Stand To Watch

 Advertisement

 There's also a subtle but striking inaccuracy in that the film has exactly zero characters of color.
-This might seem to make sense if you're not familiar with history, but the as the BBC writes, there was actually a sizable Black population in London at the time.
-While you can accept there not being any people of color as main characters, not having any in the background at all is a complete history fail.
+This might seem to make sense if you're not familiar with history, but there was actually a sizable Black population in London at the time.
+While it might be accurate that there are no people of color as main characters, not having any in the background at all is a complete history fail.

 Advertisement